aahamlin/aahamlin.github.io/index.md

 ---

-breadcrumbs:

-- title: Home
-  url: /

 ---

 # A little about me

-As an engineering leader, I have managed globally distributed teams, delivered [data-driven SDLC changes](data_driven.md), and successfully led turn-arounds of under-performing teams.
+As an engineering leader, I have managed globally distributed teams, delivered data-driven SDLC changes, and successfully led turn-arounds of under-performing teams.
 I work to build highly engaged, productive teams who deliver well-crafted products.
 My teams have built industry-leading solutions, recognized by Gartner and KLAS.

 Professionally, I have designed and implemented globalized enterprise systems on Windows and Linux platforms, using a Secure Software Development Lifecycle (SSDLC), trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.

 Personally, I enjoy following developments in web development, such as [Elm](https://www.elm-lang.org), containerization and CI/CD, as well as, development frameworks and methods, e.g. Agile/Kanban/Lean.

+See [manager readme](manager_readme.md) for additional insights about working with me.

 # Moments